sylvainroussy/NeoBlogs/README.md

 ![Fig8.
 Touching the rear switch](./blog-threeway4.png "Fig8.
 Touching the rear switch")

-The back swicth pointer moves from its position to the second one and thus close the path between the lamp and the generator.
+The back switch pointer moves from its initial position to the second one and thus closes the path between the lamp and the generator.

-And then with the lamp enlightenment query:
+Now let us switch the light on with this query:

     MATCH (lamp:LAMP)-[r:TO|POINTER*]-(g:GENERATOR) RETURN DISTINCT lamp

-__The lamp is enlightened !__:
+__The light is on!__:

 ![Fig9.
 Broken path](./blog-threeway4_2_modifie.png "Fig9.
 Broken path")

-The result is the same for the front switch, we emulated a three-way switch.
+The result would be the same with the front switch, as we emulated a three-way switch.
-It is a good starting point for home automation applications, isn't it ?
+It is a good starting point for home automation applications, isn't it?
 Imagine a graph which stores all positions of lamps, doors, gates or shutters of your house...
 And then, more complex graphs to manage an entire building!

 Note  that our representation is on purpose simplified, a switch could be shown with three endpoints (one input and two outputs) and in this case we could consider using a graph modelized by component combinations with internal states instead of unitary nodes combinations.
 But it is another story.